mozilla/treeherder/docs/infrastructure/administration.md

 !!! note
     To access treeherder-prod in [Jenkins](https://ops-master.jenkinsv2.prod.mozaws.net/job/gcp-pipelines/job/treeherder/job/treeherder-production/), cloudOps need to grant you access and you'll need to follow [these steps](https://github.com/mozilla-services/cloudops-deployment/#accessing-jenkins) to set it up before the url will work.

+### Using Prototype

+The `prototype` branch is useful and recommended for testing changes that might impact users - such as schema changes, major rewrites or very large prs, and for modifications to cron jobs or to the data ingestion pipeline.
+However, it's important to note that any schema changes will need to be reset after testing which might involve having cloudOps manually deleting tables or columns, and potentially modifying the django_migrations table so that it matches the current state of django migration files (in fact, this applies to all deployments).

+Access to push to the prototype branch requires special permission and an admin can grant access in the repository branch settings.

+!!! note
+    Failed tests that have run on the CI will *not* block deployment to the prototype instance.

 ### Reverting deployments

 If a production promotion needs to be reverted, cloudOps can do it (ping whomever is listed as main contact in #treeherder-ops slack channel) or a Treeherder admin can do it in the Jenkins console.
 Click on the link of a previous commit (far left column) that was deployed to stage and select "rebuild" button on the left side nav.

-### Adding or changing scheduled tasks and environment variables
+### Managing scheduled tasks, celery queues and environment variables

-Changing either of these involves a kubernetes change; you can either open a pull request with the change to the [cloudops-infra repo](https://github.com/mozilla-services/cloudops-infra) if you have access or file a [bugzilla bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Cloud%20Services&component=Operations%3A%20Releng) and someone from cloudOps will do it for you.
+Changing any of these involves a kubernetes change; you can either open a pull request with the change to the [cloudops-infra repo](https://github.com/mozilla-services/cloudops-infra) if you have access or file a [bugzilla bug](https://bugzilla.mozilla.org/enter_bug.cgi?product=Cloud%20Services&component=Operations%3A%20Releng) and someone from cloudOps will do it for you.

 ## Database Management - cloudOps